ohduran/ohduran.github.io/_posts/2018-12-24-politics-and-the-english-language.md

 These rules demand a deep change of attitude in anyone who has grown used to writing in the style now fashionable.

-[Stuart Chase](https://www.amazon.com/Tyranny-Words-Stuart-Chase/dp/0156923947?SubscriptionId=AKIAILSHYYTFIVPWUY6Q&tag=duckduckgo-ffab-es-21&linkCode=xm2&camp=2025&creative=165953&creativeASIN=0156923947) claim that all abstract words are meaningless, and have used this as a pretext for advocating a kind of political quietism.
+[Stuart Chase](https://www.amazon.com/Tyranny-Words-Stuart-Chase/dp/0156923947?SubscriptionId=AKIAILSHYYTFIVPWUY6Q&tag=duckduckgo-ffab-es-21&linkCode=xm2&camp=2025&creative=165953&creativeASIN=0156923947) claims that all abstract words are meaningless, and have used this as a pretext for advocating a kind of political quietism.

 One should note that the present political chaos is connected with the decay of language, and that one can probably bring about some improvement by starting at the verbal end.